About Us

 (Pre-K)

-Hello future WCCNS families!
+Hello future WCP families!
 I’m Lisa Cortez, excited to begin my ninth year at the co-op.
-My family - my husband, Ben, and our three kids - have called Ohio home since 2014, and our youngest, Oliver, is a proud WCCNS alumnus.
+My family - my husband, Ben, and our three kids - have called Ohio home since 2014, and our youngest, Oliver, is a proud WCP alumnus.

 I’ve always been passionate about early education, fostering creativity, curiosity, and a love for learning.
 In our classroom, children feel safe, supported, and engaged in hands-on activities that nurture social-emotional growth, early literacy, math, science, and the arts.